MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-deploy-client.md

 The AIP client installation files are available from the [Microsoft Download site](https://www.microsoft.com/download/details.aspx?id=53018).

-For more information, see: [Options for installing the AIP client](rms-client/clientv2-admin-guide-install.md#options-to-install-the-azure-information-protection-unified-labeling-client-for-users)
+For more information, see [Options for installing the AIP client](rms-client/clientv2-admin-guide-install.md#options-to-install-the-azure-information-protection-unified-labeling-client-for-users).

 > [!TIP]
 > To test-run the latest features available for the AIP client, deploy our public preview version on a testing system.
 For more information, see the AIP unified labeling client [version release history](rms-client/unifiedlabelingclient-version-release-history.md).